FAQs

 The enforcement process is outlined in the Technical Guidance and is the primary guide to meeting the requirements of the Poseidon Principles.
 The Secretariat, in conjunction with the Steering Committee, will, as outlined in the Governance Rules, update the Technical Guidance to ensure the Poseidon Principles are up to date.

-The Standard covenant clause is available on the website.
+The standard covenant clause is available on the Resources page.

 Reporting & transparency